Krishna-Vineet/Blogit/Readme.md

 - *31 Jul, 2024:* Authentication frontend-backend integration done along with token logic.
 - *02 Aug, 2024:* Header, HomePage and Add Blog page linked with db and backend.
 - *05 Aug, 2024:* First phase of backend done, all pages and data is accessible.
+- *08 Aug, 2024:* Comments work done finely, no update migth need.
+- *09 Aug, 2024:* Going on an indefinite break.